devesh-2002/devesh-2002/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on MERN Stack.
+- 🔭 I’m currently working on MERN Stack and Machine Learning.
 - 🌱 I’m currently learning Node.js, Java (DSA) and Machine Learning.
 - 👯 I’m looking to collaborate on Front-end Web Development.
 - 📫 How to reach me: dev241202@gmail.com